Hacuub/IGME-330-Fall-2020/late-dropbox.md

 ## II.
 Instructions for *HW - Maps Part I*
 - https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-mapbox-1.md
-- submission instructions are at the end of the instructions
+- submission instructions are at the end of the page linked above

 <hr>